12 Jun Cleaning and disinfection of natural and synthetic materials

 For pine or spruce kitchen tables you can use a brush and detergent and, eventually, rub with linseed oil, drying immediately so that it doesn’t absorb too much.

-For the cleaning and disinfection of uncoated wooden furniture you can wash it, provided that you dry it thoroughly afterwards, because if the surface remains wet it could be damaged.
+With regard to the cleaning and disinfection of uncoated wooden furniture you can wash it, provided that you dry it thoroughly afterwards, because if the surface remains wet it could be damaged.

 For waxed furniture use only clean and dry rags to remove dust and surface polish.
 Oils or similar products shouldn’t be used, as the furniture would lose colour.